Enterprise

 “We have been working on containerd since Docker 1.11, and finally felt the project was at the point where more community involvement was needed, he told LinuxInsider.

-The decision was made to expand the project after speaking with several leaders in the open source community over the last several months, Chanezon added,so the community then could reap the benefits and provide input.
+Chanezon added that the decision to expand the project was made after speaking with several leaders in the open source community over the last several months so the community could reap the benefits and provide input.

 Critics Acknowledged